For students entering in August

 Payment is due at the time of check in in the form of Visa, MasterCard, or personal check.

-Students who have been offered a space in the Chancellor’s Honors Program (CHP) and have accepted their place in the program via their VIP account are encouraged to register for orientation sessions 31 or 32 (May 27–28 or June 1–2).
+Students who have been offered a space in the Chancellor’s Honors Program (CHP) and have accepted their place in the program via their VIP account are encouraged to register for orientation sessions 30 (June 2–3), 31 (June 6–7), or 32 (June 9–10).

-New Student and Family Programs staff is unable to register an honors student for an honors session prior to the student accepting their place in the program.
+Office of Orientation and Transition staff is unable to register an honors student for an honors session prior to the student accepting their place in the program.

-If you have accepted your place in the CHP and are unable to register for sessions 30 or 31 after allowing time for processing, please call the Office of New Student and Family Programs at 865-974-4546 to confirm that you have been listed as an Honors student in our registration system.
+If you have accepted your place in the CHP and are unable to register for sessions 30, 31, or 32 after allowing time for processing, please call the Office of Orientation and Transition at 865-974-2435 to confirm that you have been listed as an Honors student in our registration system.

 Spaces in orientation sessions are available on a first-come, first-served basis, so all students are encouraged to register for orientation as early as possible.